How I Vibe: Hannah Brown, Kindergarten Teacher

 In today’s kindergarten classroom, you’ll find that coloring sessions and story time look a little different than they did even just 20 years ago.

-Daily lessons in preschool, pre-K, and kindergarten classes incorporate technology in more new ways every year, going beyond having a single computer in the classroom and instead finding opportunities for every child to grow their technology skills.
+Daily lessons in preschool, pre-K, and kindergarten classes incorporate technology in more new ways every year.
+Classes now go beyond having a single computer in the room.
+Instead, teachers look for opportunities for every child to grow their technology skills.

 Hannah Brown, the lead kindergarten teacher at Primrose School of Thornton in Colorado, has seen how her school’s tech offerings have evolved since she entered the field of early childhood education in 2016.